6 of the Most Powerful Ecommerce SEO Tips

 Google Search Console

 This problem can harm your rankings, but it’s fixable.
-Simply identify the biggest culprits (usually these are category pages), and then add to your dynamic pages a noindex, follow meta robots tag.
+Simply identify the biggest culprits (usually these are category pages), and then add to your dynamic pages a no index, follow meta robots tag.

 The next time Google crawls them, they will tumble out of the index.

-Our last tip is perhaps one that very few ecommerce stores want to see: write a blog.
+Our last tip is perhaps one that very few eCommerce stores want to see: write a blog.

 Writing a blog does indeed take time.
 You not only need to come up with fresh content ideas, but you also have to spend the time writing.
 You can outsource this if you have the funds, of course.

-Google loves fresh content, but the most convincing reason to start a blog for your ecommerce store is to get the best out of keywords.
+Google loves fresh content, but the most convincing reason to start a blog for your eCommerce store is to get the best out of keywords.

 You can add keywords to your product descriptions, alt-tags, and URLs … but there is only so much you can do.
-You’re limited with how many keywords you can use and optimise until you start a regular blog.
+You’re limited to how many keywords you can use and optimise until you start a regular blog.

 You can use a keyword tool such as Google’s Keyword Planner to find relevant keywords your customers are searching for on Google.
 Then, you can craft compelling articles that include these keywords while adding links to your products, as well as a strong Call To Action at the end of each blog post.